BSI-Business-Systems-Integration-AG/COLLECTIONS-580-check/README.md

 ### Are Eclipse Scout Applications affected?

-Scout applications are potentially affected in any of the following situations:
+Scout applications are potentially affected if an attacker is in possession of the login credentials of the Scout application and one of the following two conditions is true:

-1. The Scougt application directly uses an affected ACC version
+1. Your application is running in an affected web container
-2. The Application is using Eclipse Scout up to version 5.1
+2. Your application is using Eclipse Scout version 5.1 (or older) or directly includes the affected ACC

-### How to check if your Applications/Servers are at Risk
+To check for the first possibility you may use the Test Servlet Tool according to <a href="#tool">these instructions</a>.

-bla
+To check if your application is affected you may either include the servlet provided in this repository in your application or you need to verify the complete classpath of your deployed application.

-## How to use this tool
+<h2 id="tool">How to use the Test Servlet Tool</h2>

 1. Build the WAR file
 2. Deploy the WAR file to your web container